 If you are fascinated by art, or if art museum is one of the attractions you had rather not like to skip, then Museo e Galleria Borghese must be the one for you.
 In fact, if you had to visit anything relating to art, museum or archaeological beauty, picture galleries, etc., then this must be your first choice.
 The museum from outside looks so beautiful and artistic and each part of the museum doesn’t disappoint.
 From the décor to the interiors, everything is so fascinating and lovely.

 The entry fee (about €15) is like the Colosseum, quite affordable, but considering the rush, visitors are allowed at an interval of an hour or two.
 Hence, it is best advised to pre-book your ticket online to avoid wasting time in queues.
-In case, you have not pre-booked the visit and you must wait, make sure you check out online casinos and you never know you might win some extra money to subsidize your Rome tour.
-The Galleria is closed on Mondays and is available for access between 9 am to 7 pm during other days.

 If you are religious and love historical monuments, this is an amazing place to be.
 The temple converted to a Church has a beautiful history.
 It is one of the best-preserved monuments in Rome’s history.
 The Church is said to be over 200 decades old, yeah about 2,000 years.
 Being at the Pantheon, its maintenance and the lovely dome, which is the largest dome with unreinforced concrete, is mesmerizing.
 Studying archaeology of this building especially regarding draining out of rainwater through invisible holes and dome structure, etc., is a very interesting and exciting topic.